eqber0/laravel-vue-vite-inertia-starter-kit/README.md

 npm run build , npm run build:ssr (instead of these 2 commands you can use -> "npm run build:all")

-When creating your files you're ready to start your local server with running these 3 commands in seperate terminals;
+When you're done creating the files.
+You're ready to start your local server with running these 3 commands in seperate terminals;

 php artisan serve